 Batumi Travel Guide: Black Sea sunsets, modern architecture and a laid‑back boulevard.

-Batumi is Georgia’s seaside city — palm trees, contemporary towers and a long waterfront where locals gather nightly.
+Batumi is Georgia’s seaside city, all palm trees, contemporary towers and a long waterfront where locals gather nightly.
 Inland, Adjara’s hills hide tea plantations and quiet villages.

 Batumi • Gallery